 I hope that it is, however, enough for us to consider the hypothesis that in some instances a word–start [o] is used to break up a strong–strong sequence.
 Many instances of words beginning [o] obviously don’t do this but that needn’t worry us.
 A word such as [okedy] can be a word in its own right as well as a version of [kedy].

-Of course, this ask the question as to which of the two versions is original.
-There are two pieces of evidence, but which contradict one another.
-The first is that words beginning [o] are more common as labels than in the text, and it is in labels we ought find the lowest level of influence from surrounding words (obviously).
-The other evidence is that the first character of Voynich words contains less information than in a natural language, suggesting that it is less integral to the word.
+This asks the question as to which of the two versions is original.
+There are two pieces of evidence, though they contradict one another.
+The first is that words beginning [o] are more common as labels than in the text, and it is in labels we ought find the lowest level of influence from surrounding words.
+The other evidence is that the first glyph of Voynich words contains less information than in a natural language, suggesting that it is less integral to the word.

 No doubt the ideas of this post will be controversial, so thoughts are very welcome.